eduardz1/Master-Thesis/chapters/theory.typ

 In @paraprof-summary, we can see a visualization of a simulation for the 2D elastic case using a mesh of 100 thousand cells, polynomials of order 9 and executed on a single node with 2 #math.times 24 cores Zen4 @CPU:short:pl.
 It was configured with 8 @MPI processes and 6 OpenMP threads per process.
 As we can see, in this case, the entirety of the time is spent on building the matrices for the @HDG method.
 In particular, the `hdg_build_quadrature_int_2D` routine, which is responsible for building the quadrature matrices for the 2D case, accounts for more than half of the program's runtime.
 The `hdg_build_Ainv_2D` routine, which is responsible for building the inverse of the matrix, accounts for a significant portion of the time as well.
 The graph might be a bit misleading in the sense that, for `hdg_build_Ainv_2D`, the time spent on @LAPACK:short to inverse the matrix should also be added to the time spent on the routine.
 As #cite(<x-DontInvertThatMatrix>, form: "prose") mentions, it's usually more computationally efficient to solve the linear system directly, rather than inverting the matrix.
 Originally, the reasoning for computing the inverse was that it was reused in other computations later on in the program.
 This is something that I will explore in more detail in @red-mat-inv.
 In @paraprof-summary we also noticed that 3 threads of each @MPI process are unused, meaning that greater parallelization can be achieved even on CPU.

+In @paraprof-3D-visualization, we can see how, with ParaProf, it is easy to visualize the behavior of a parallel and distributed program over time, thanks to the 3D visualization capabilities.
+In @paraprof-function-table we can see the function table, which helps with interactively navigating the call graph, a very valuable feature for understanding the performance characteristics of unfamiliar code, whilst providing performance metrics such as number of calls and inclusive/exclusive time per call.

+While the 2D elastic case was the one we were mostly focused on in the parallelization, each configurations differs greatly from one another.
+For 3D configurations, we noticed that initializing the Cartesian mapping in `dg_init_cartesian_map` was one of the slowest routines, depending on the mesh size, that could have more impact than the MUMPS factorization step.
+A peculiarity of using a direct solver instead of an iterative one, is that the factorization step for the sparse matrix is done only once before solving for many right-hand sides, but this operation is order of magnitudes slower than the solving step.
+Other configurations, with varying polynomial orders, are bottlenecked by file I/O and would benefit from distributing the file I/O across the @MPI processes or the usage of distributed storage solutions.

+The complicated configuration and the need to recompile the code each time with different compiler wrappers made it cumbersome to use in the long run, for the later benchmarks we instead used the `gprofng` tool, which enabled faster iterations and broader compatibility in the clusters.

 #figure(
-  image("../resources/imgs/paraview_summary.svg"),
+  image("../resources/imgs/paraprof_3D_visualization.png"),
   placement: top,
-  caption: [ParaProf's summary view for a 2D elastic wave propagation simulation, where each bar corresponds to a thread and represents the time spent in each routine of the benchmark.
-In blue and red, is the time spent on the `hdg_build_quadrature_int_2D` routine, in yellow, the time spent on the `hdg_build_Ainv_2D`, the orange section corresponds to the time spent by LAPACK to inverse the matrix in the previous routine.
-The purple section is the overhead caused by the TAU instrumentation.]
+  caption: [ParaProf's 3D visualization of the profiling data for a 2D elastic wave propagation simulation.
+Highlighted is the `hdg_build_quadrature_int_2D` routine]
     + context {
       if state("image-outline").get() { linebreak(justify: true) }
     },
-) <paraprof-summary>
+) <paraprof-3D-visualization>

 #figure(
-  image("../resources/imgs/paraprof_3D_visualization.png"),
+  image(height: 40%, "../resources/imgs/paraview_summary.svg"),
   placement: top,
-  caption: [ParaProf's 3D visualization of the profiling data for a 2D elastic wave propagation simulation.
-Highlighted is the `hdg_build_quadrature_int_2D` routine]
+  caption: [ParaProf's summary view for a 2D elastic wave propagation simulation, where each bar corresponds to a thread and represents the time spent in each routine of the benchmark.
+In blue and red, is the time spent on the `hdg_build_quadrature_int_2D` routine, in yellow, the time spent on the `hdg_build_Ainv_2D`, the orange section corresponds to the time spent by @LAPACK to inverse the matrix in the previous routine.
+The purple section is the overhead caused by the TAU instrumentation.]
     + context {
       if state("image-outline").get() { linebreak(justify: true) }
     },
-) <paraprof-3D-visualization>
+) <paraprof-summary>

 #figure(
-  image("../resources/imgs/paraprof_function_table.png"),
+  image(height: 28%, "../resources/imgs/paraprof_function_table.png"),
   placement: top,
   caption: [ParaProf's function table for a 2D elastic wave propagation simulation, sorted by inclusive time.]
     + context {
       if state("image-outline").get() { linebreak(justify: true) }
     },
 ) <paraprof-function-table>

-In @paraprof-3D-visualization, we can see how, with ParaProf, it is easy to visualize the behavior of a parallel and distributed program over time, thanks to the 3D visualization capabilities.
-In @paraprof-function-table we can see the function table, which helps with interactively navigating the call graph, a very valuable feature for understanding the performance characteristics of unfamiliar code, whilst providing performance metrics such as number of calls and inclusive/exclusive time per call.

-While the 2D elastic case was the one we were mostly focused on in the parallelization, each configurations differs greatly from one another.
-For 3D configurations, we noticed that initializing the Cartesian mapping in `dg_init_cartesian_map` was one of the slowest routines, depending on the mesh size, that could have more impact than the MUMPS factorization step.
-A peculiarity of using a direct solver instead of an iterative one, is that the factorization step for the sparse matrix is done only once before solving for many right-hand sides, but this operation is order of magnitudes slower than the solving step.
-Other configurations, with varying polynomial orders, are bottlenecked by file I/O and would benefit from distributing the file I/O across the @MPI processes or the usage of distributed storage solutions.

-The complicated configuration and the need to recompile the code each time with different compiler wrappers made it cumbersome to use in the long run, for the later benchmarks we instead used the `gprofng` tool, which enabled faster iterations and broader compatibility in the clusters.

 == Clusters Used in this Work <clusters>